tldmsyoo/Test-Campus-Brief-News-Analyzer-/README.md

 # -News-Analyzer-
 AI Campus Brief is a browser-based tool that analyzes long text or news articles and generates a summary, key points, student-oriented insights, and related trends.
-Built as a lightweight AI-style prototype without external APIs.
+Built as a lightweight AI-style prototype without external APIs-runs entirely in the browser.
 ## Live Demo
 [Open Web App](https://tldmsyoo.github.io/Test-Campus-Brief-News-Analyzer-/)